efpiva/efpiva.github.io/_posts/2014-08-07-quick-start.markdown

 ### Upgrade your forms

 Now you have all your code relying on Dover Framework startup.
-Unfortunatly, there are some startup code embedded on SAP B1Studio Form classes that blocks us from using it.
+Unfortunately, there are some startup code embedded on SAP B1Studio Form classes that blocks us from using it.
 But don't worry, all you have to do is to change the class your forms are extending from.

 * UserFormBase, change to DoverUserFormBase.
 * SystemFormBase, change to DoverSystemFormBase.